 Weather conditions can change rapidly at sea.
 When you choose a cruise itinerary with tender ports, there’s a higher risk that your stop will be canceled or changed to another location.

-Have a question that I haven’t answered about tender ports of call on a cruise?
+Have a question that I haven’t answered about tender ports of call or tender boats on a cruise?
 Ask me in the comments below!